12 Free Computer Science Summer Programs for High School Students

-If you’re an ambitious high school student either looking for an introduction to CS or to dive deeper into the subject, then this list is for you!
-We’ve put together 10 fully paid, competitive CS programs for high school students ranging from summer to year-long research programs.
-Opting for dedicated programs such as these is a great way to learn more about a subject, gain hands-on experience, and show demonstrated interest in your college application.
+If you’re an ambitious high school student looking for an introduction to CS or to dive deeper into the subject, then this list is for you!
+We’ve put together a list of 10 fully funded, competitive CS programs for high school students ranging from summer to year-long research programs.
+Opting for dedicated programs such as these is a great way to learn more about a subject, gain experience, and show interest in CS in your college application.

 Location: Virtual